-A solid SUP technique will ensure you can paddle longer, faster, stronger and prevent injury.
+A solid base will ensure you can paddle longer, faster, stronger and prevent injury.
 Who wouldn’t want that?

 DON’T PULL THE WATER